AI-bots/rblx-follower-bot/README.md

-# Follower Bot
+# Description

-Tool for automatic Following users in Roblox.
+Tool for automatically following users in Roblox.

 # Installation